IBM PCjr: Video

 The primary improvement over CGA is the greater color depth.
 CGA could only display 4 colors in its medium-resolution mode, and 2 colors in high-resolution.
-The PCjr increases these to 16 and 4 colors.
+The PCjr increases these to 16 and 4 colors respectively.

-Video modes on the PCjr use varying amounts of system memory: 40 x 25 text mode uses 1 KB, for instance, while 320 x 200 x 16 and 640 x 200 x 4 use 32 KB.
-These latter two modes, as well as 80 x 25 text mode, are referred to in documentation as "high bandwidth modes" and are unsupported on base models with only 64 KB of memory.
+Video modes on the PCjr use varying amounts of system memory: 40 × 25 text mode uses 1 KB, for instance, while 320 × 200 × 16 and 640 × 200 × 4 use 32 KB.
+These latter two modes, as well as 80 × 25 text mode, are referred to in documentation as "high bandwidth modes" and are unsupported on base models with only 64 KB of memory.

-Multiple text or graphics pages can be used for page-flipping as long as there is enough memory, a feature missing from the CGA.
-The CGA also did not provide a VBLANK interrupt, making it hard to detect when the screen was beginning to be drawn, but the PCjr provides this on IRQ 5, an important feature for smooth page-flipping.
+Multiple text or graphics pages can be used for page flipping as long as there is enough memory, a feature missing from the CGA.
+The CGA also does not provide a VBLANK interrupt, making it hard to detect when the screen was beginning to be drawn, but the PCjr provides this on IRQ 5, an important feature for smooth page flipping.

 The video system also has a "blink" feature which toggles the palette between the first and second groups of eight palette registers at the same rate used for the PCs blinking text attribute, and a palette bit-masking feature that can be used to switch between palette subsets without reprogramming palette registers.

 Unlike CGA, PCjr has palette registers which can be used to choose colors from the full 16-color RGBI palette.
 When the BIOS is used to set a video mode, it sets up the palette table to emulate the CGA color palette for that mode.
 Programs specifically written to use PCjr graphics can subsequently reprogram the palette table to use any colors desired.
 Palette changes must be made during horizontal or vertical blanking periods of a video frame in order to avoid disrupting the display (transiently during the palette change).

 The monitor included with the PCjr is a 12" TTL RGBI display like those supported by the CGA, but including an internal amplified speaker.
 Also like CGA, the PCjr supported composite video out for use with a TV or composite monitor.